wingsuit-designsystem/wingsuit/docs/src/pages/assets/javascript/index.md

     import 'alpinejs';
     ```

-Wingsuit compiles every vendor file to a seperate compiled vendor file so you can easily embed it in drupal.
+Wingsuit compiles every vendor file to a separate compiled vendor file so you can easily embed it in drupal.
 You can find your vendor file under `dist/app-[type]/vendors/[your-library].js`.

 Checkout the [webpack asset preset](https://github.com/wingsuit-designsystem/wingsuit/blob/master/packages/core/src/server/presets/assets.ts) for more details.